-I take this opportunity to thank our dedicated board members Mr. Aren Baoa, Ms. Glenys Andrews, Mr. Sakiusa Bolaira and Mr. Shivendra Deo for their commitment and sound advice.
+I take this opportunity to thank our newly elected board members Mr. Hemendra Nagin, Mr. Cecil Browne, Ms. Nirmala Nambiar, Mr. Mesake Koroi & Ms. Mereoni Duaibe for their enthusiasm and positive advice.

-We look forward to a much brighter year for the FBC and our shareholders, the Government of Fiji in the 2022 financial year.
+We look forward to a much brighter year for the FBC and our shareholders, the Government & the people of Fiji in the 2023 financial year.